Aggression and Impulsive Behaviors after a Traumatic Brain Injury

 3. In what ways can personal experiences play a factor in the identification of triggers?

 Effectively managing pain to promote comfort, either through therapy exercises or medication management, is essential.
-Good sleep hygiene can include treatments to address sleep apnea, the use of medications for insomnia, and therapeutic interventions such as sound machines or noise/stimulus control (14).
-In terms of mobility and accessibility, making certain that the environment is wheelchair accessible and necessary daily items are within reach (16).
+Good sleep hygiene can include treatments to address sleep apnea, medications for insomnia, and therapeutic interventions such as sound machines or noise/stimulus control (14).
+In terms of mobility and accessibility, ensure that the environment is wheelchair accessible and that necessary daily items are within reach (16).

-Other strategies include modifying the individual’s environment to their functioning level and effecting cognitive strategies, such as memory exercises, to help stimulate the individual’s brain, if appropriate.
-Clear communication with the individual, especially based on the level they are functioning at.
+Other strategies include modifying the individual’s environment to their functioning level and, if appropriate, using cognitive strategies, such as memory exercises, to help stimulate the individual’s brain.
+Clear communication with the individual, primarily based on the level at which they are functioning.
 Therapeutic activities such as music or recreational activities will stimulate emotional well-being.

 A structured routine makes life more predictable and stable (16).
 Writing schedules down on a whiteboard or poster can act as a reminder for the individual.